TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/FAQ.rst

 .. rst-class:: panel panel-default

-Why Does the Documentation not Provide a Title?
+Why Does the Documentation not provide a title?
 ===============================================

 .. image:: ../images/missing-title.png